PhD in Germany: Funded Doctoral Programs 2026

 Visa and Residence Permit for Doctoral Researchers

 - §18d AufenthG (Research visa) — If you have a salaried position at a university or research institute and a formal hosting agreement (Aufnahmevereinbarung).
-This permit allows unlimited working hours and is typically valid for the duration of your contract.
+This permit allows unlimited working hours and is valid for the duration of your contract.

 - §16b AufenthG (Student visa) — If you are primarily enrolled as a doctoral student and receiving a stipend rather than a salary.
-This comes with the standard student working restrictions (120 full days or 240 half-days per year), though your funded research position is usually exempt.
+This comes with the standard Student working restrictions (120 full days or 240 half-days per year), though your funded research position is usually exempt.

 - §20 AufenthG (Job-seeking visa) — After completing your PhD, you can apply for an 18-month job-seeking residence permit to find employment in Germany related to your qualification.